aiven/aiven-docs/docs/platform/concepts/dynamic-disk-sizing.md

 ### Pricing

-If you add storage when you create a service, the cost is included as part of your service\'s total cost and is shown in the service summary.
+If you add storage when you create a service, the cost is included as part of your service's total cost and is shown in the service summary.

 The cost of adding storage to a running service is shown in [Aiven Console](https://console.aiven.io/) when you add it.
 The total price you